Moore, short-handed Suns hold off Spurs 123-121 - WHIZ News

 “He gave me a little space and I just rose,” Moore said.
 “It wasn’t too much to it.”

-Phoenix moved within one-half game of Utah for the league’s best record.
-The Jazz could secure the top seed throughout the playoffs with a win over Sacramento on Sunday night, but the Suns would get the top seed if the Jazz lose because Phoenix swept the season series from Utah.
+Phoenix finished one game behind Utah for the league’s best record.
+The Jazz secured the top seed throughout the playoffs later Sunday by routing Sacramento.
+Had the teams finished with the same record, the Suns would have gotten the top seed because Phoenix swept the season series from Utah.

+The Suns will host the winner of the play-in game between the Los Angeles Lakers and Golden State Warriors in a first-round series.

 “I’m confident about how we’re playing, but we also know one through eight in the West is just nutty,” Williams said.
 “Everybody is beatable.”